 - Anything not indicated in inclusions.

 Note: All times, distances and elevations are approximate.
 The times indicated above don’t include breaks.
 Allow more time than you think you’ll need.
-The hiking can be rugged, so this tour is only for experienced hikers.
+The Haute Route trek can be rugged, so this tour is only for experienced hikers.

 Please carefully check the difference in elevation gains and times to make sure you have the ability to do this tour.
-It’s not technical but it does require a good degree of fitness.
-There may be snow in some sections in July and in September (but it’s possible at all times).
+Hiking the Haute Route isn’t s technical, but it does require a good degree of fitness.
+There may be snow in some sections in July and September (but it’s possible at all times).
 Ensure that you’re comfortable hiking in snow if you book your tour at these times.
 Contact us before booking if you have any doubts or questions.

-The Haute Route is available from July 15th to Sept 1st.
-Depending on the year (and the amount of snow) it may be possible earlier.
+Our Best of the Haute Route Self-Guided Hiking Tour is available from July 15th to Sept 1st.
+Depending on the year (and the amount of snow), it may be possible earlier.
 Contact us for the most up-to-date conditions.

 On our Haute Route self-guided hiking tours, you get the flexibility and freedom of starting your day when you choose.
 You hike at your own pace and take breaks whenever your heart (or lungs) desire.
 But without the pain and time-consuming planning and booking accommodations in two different countries in two different languages.

 We’ll take care of booking your accommodation at our preferred providers, meet with you in person in Chamonix to answer any of your last-minute questions and provide you with the most up-to-date trail conditions.
 You’ll also receive GPS tracks and route information.
-Should your run into an emergency on your trip, we’re only a phone call away.
+And should you run into an emergency on your trip, we’re only a phone call away.

 Luggage Storage and Luggage Transfers

-Luggage transfer is NOT available on this trip as it is EXTREMELY expensive, so we don’t offer it as an option.
+Luggage transfer is NOT available on our Haute Route self-guided tour as it is EXTREMELY expensive, so we don’t offer it as an option.